Limited time only

 What is cost accounting?

-Cost accounting is an internal financial management system that tracks and analyzes all costs involved in producing your products or services.
-Unlike financial accounting, cost accounting focuses on internal decision-making and doesn't need to follow Generally Accepted Accounting Principles (GAAP), although for government contracts, there are ongoing efforts to align Cost Accounting Standards (CAS) with GAAP where practical.
+Unlike financial accounting, cost accounting focuses on internal decision-making and doesn't need to follow Generally Accepted Accounting Principles (GAAP).
+For government contracts, regulators are working to align Cost Accounting Standards (CAS) with GAAP where practical, spurred by a 2016 congressional provision requiring the Board to conform CAS with GAAP where practicable.

-- Expense allocation: Track costs for specific products, services, or business activities
+• Expense allocation: Track costs for specific products, services, or business activities

-- Cost classification: Identify fixed costs and variable costs in your operations
+• Cost classification: Identify fixed costs and variable costs in your operations

-- Break-even analysis: Calculate exactly when your business starts generating profit
+• Break-even analysis: Calculate exactly when your business starts generating profit

 Cost accounting clarifies your operating costs

-- Cost of goods sold: Calculate exact production costs for accurate financial reporting
+• Cost of goods sold: Calculate exact production costs for accurate financial reporting

-- Product cost control: Track and manage expenses for specific products and services
+• Product cost control: Track and manage expenses for specific products and services

-- Strategic pricing: Set prices based on real costs and profit margins
+• Strategic pricing: Set prices based on real costs and profit margins

 Types of cost accounting

 Cost accounting methods help you analyze expenses in different ways depending on your business needs.
-The most common approaches include:
+Each method serves a specific purpose, from comparing budgets to tracking production costs.

-- Standard costing: Compare estimated costs to actual costs to identify improvement opportunities and negotiate better supplier rates
+• Standard costing: compare estimated costs to actual costs to identify improvement opportunities and negotiate better supplier rates

-- Activity-based costing (ABC): Assign costs to specific activities, people, or projects to measure overhead and identify unprofitable products
+• Activity-based costing (ABC): assign costs to specific activities, people, or projects to measure overhead and identify unprofitable products

-- Marginal costing: Calculate the cost of producing one additional unit to guide production and pricing decisions
+• Marginal costing: calculate the cost of producing one additional unit to guide production and pricing decisions

-- Process costing: Track expenses at each production step to determine per-unit costs in manufacturing operations
+• Process costing: track expenses at each production step to determine per-unit costs in manufacturing operations

 Examples of cost accounting in practice